Rajat16353/Codes/README.md

 # Codes
-Solutions for the problems available on leetcode, hackerearth and hackerrank
+Solutions for the problems available on leetcode, hackerearth, hackerrank and geeksforgeeks.